Relationship between psychosocial factors and cardiovascular autonomic function among junior doctors: A cross-sectional study

 Background

 Psychosocial factors such as stress, anxiety, and depression, are important causes of CVD by contributing to autonomic dysfunction, predisposing to endothelial dysfunction, arrhythmogenesis, among others.
 Doctors are at a high risk of psychosocial distress due to factors such as heavy workload and taking end-of-life care decisions.
-Junior doctors are at the forefront of daily medical care and are exposed regularly to this risk.
+We sought to determine the prevalence of psychosocial factors among junior doctors and explore their relationship with cardiovascular autonomic function.

 Methods

-A cross-sectional study was conducted among junior doctors in the Korle-bu Teaching Hospital from April to August 2023.
+A cross-sectional study was conducted among junior doctors at the Korle-bu Teaching Hospital from April to August 2023.
 Data were collected using an electronic questionnaire and a treadmill stress test.
-The Depression, Anxiety, and Stress Scale -21 items (DASS-21) was incorporated into the questionnaire to assess depressive, anxiety and stress symptoms.
-Cardiovascular autonomic function was determined by heart rate recovery, chronotropic index and the index of resting heart rate/heart rate recovery in the 1 st minute.
-The data collected were analysed with the Statistical Package for the Social Sciences (SPSS) version 24, using descriptive and inferential statistics.
+The Depression, Anxiety, and Stress Scale −21 items (DASS-21) was incorporated into the questionnaire to assess depressive, anxiety and stress symptoms.
+Cardiovascular autonomic function was determined by heart rate recovery and chronotropic index.
+The data collected were analysed with the Stata version 16.1, using descriptive and inferential statistics.

 Results